 Tired of Reading?
 Please listen to the blog

-Are you a cardiologist or planning to become one?
-Here are a few key facts that every invasive, interventional, or even non-invasive cardiologist should know about the prevalence of cardiovascular diseases (CVDs).
+Fellowship in Clinical Cardiology with Critical Care, are you a cardiologist or planning to become one?
+Here are a few key facts that every invasive, interventional, or even non-invasive cardiologist, should know about the prevalence of cardiovascular diseases (CVDs)

 High blood cholesterol is one of the highest risk contributing factors to CVDs in humans.
 According to the World Health Organization (WHO), CVD is the number one cause of death globally.
 More people die yearly from CVDs than any other reason.

 Reducing cases of high blood cholesterol, which is a crucial risk factor contributing to CVD in people with and without a history of CVD, this factor is the primary goal of pharmacotherapy.

 WHO reports that overall high blood cholesterol is estimated to cause 2.6 million deaths annually on a global scale.
 CVDs are also one of the significant contributors to deaths among the Indian population.
 In India, the death rate from CVDs was three times higher than that of cancer.

 A class of drugs known as Statins is the first choice of cardiologists against high blood cholesterol conditions.
 Previous studies of the effects of the drug have highlighted their benefits in people with CVD.
 However, the case for primary prevention was unknown.
 The last reported review of this drug regarding its preventable function was in 2011, and in light of new data recently, an update of this review is now feasible.

 This article explores the feasibility of utilizing stains as a viable preventative measure against high blood cholesterol and supports said findings with the data they have accumulated by trails and follow-ups with test subjects.